US Winter Olympics 2018 medal winners

 Athletes from 92 nations are fiercely competing for a chance to stand on those coveted Olympic podiums in Pyeongchang, South Korea.
 There are 15 different sporting activities and a total of 102 events.

-Team USA already has eight Olympic medals.
+Team USA already has ten Olympic medals.
 Here’s a look at the Olympians.

 Gold